5 Tools To Help You Optimize Conversions On Your eCommerce Site

 - Targetting – Create slides, surveys, or asks questions on specific pages to understand particular behavior and demographics

 Optimizely is known as an experimentation platform.
-In the optimization market, it’s one of the most popular bits of software, offering enterprise-level tools.
+It’s one of the most popular bits of software in the optimization market, offering enterprise-level tools.
 One of its main features is A/B testing, which allows you to compare two versions of a webpage or app.
-This helps you determine which version of say, your product photos (A or B) performs better.
+This helps you determine which version of your product photos (A or B) performs better.

 If you’re serious about understanding customer insights, Optimizely can help you in many ways, including: